ppy/osu-wiki/news/2023/2023-04-18-beatmap-spotlights-season-9-spring-2023-nostalgia.md

 *primarily suggested by [WadBot](https://osu.ppy.sh/users/14571181)*\
 *described by [wwwww](https://osu.ppy.sh/users/8434466)*

-This spotlights season I have been told that we have a tie.
-Despite this fact I would like to talk a bit about THE ACTUAL WINNER for this spotlights season.
+This spotlights season, we have been told that we have a *tie*.
+Despite this fact, we'd like to talk a bit about THE ACTUAL WINNER for this season.

-I consider electrolytes to be an absolute phenomenal display of Unlucky_w's best efforts as a mapper.
+We consider electrolytes to be an absolute phenomenal display of Unlucky_w's best efforts as a mapper.
 You can see clear inspiation from Rocma/Jemzuu style of mapping yet a very different type of movement signature.
 One of the ways he emphasizes things is in an extremely creative manner by adding lots of straining patterns to the sounds he finds very distinct.
 Requiring extremely fast inputs for a very minimal amount of time is something that isn't done as often in other maps compared to this one.

 ![](/wiki/shared/news/2023-04-18-beatmap-spotlights-season-9-spring-2023-nostalgia/1810556.jpg)